National Association of Clean Water Agencies: History

-National Association of Clean Water Agencies worked closely with Congress on the 1977 Clean Water Act Amendment, securing $26 billion for municipal clean water construction grants.
+AMSA worked closely with Congress on the 1977 Clean Water Act Amendments, securing $26 billion for municipal clean water construction grants.
 "These were local government people, and they were truly doing the basic job of cleaning up the rivers and lakes in their jurisdiction.
 Their primary impetus resulted from the obligations of local governments to protect the health of their citizens".